 Residents of Reno, Nevada, and surrounding areas can confidently turn to Swift Institute for arthroscopy, an innovative surgical procedure that involves using a small camera to diagnose and repair joint injuries.
-Dr. Rueben Nair — one of the skilled sports medicine physicians on our team — has extensive experience performing arthroscopic surgery on shoulders, elbows, knees, and various other joints.
+The board-certified orthopedic sports medicine physicians on our team have extensive experience performing arthroscopic surgery on shoulders, elbows, knees, and various other joints.

 Arthroscopy vs. Traditional Open Surgery